robin4a4/jSimple/README.md

 DOMRender({isOpen, setIsOpen}, $.select("#app"))
 ```

+You can read more on this package here: [@jsimple/dom-render](https://github.com/robin4a4/jSimple/tree/main/packages/dom-render)

 ### Custom element
 If you'd like to use the dom-render APIs in custom elements we provide decorators wrappers to abstract some of the plumbing: